AhsanSarwar45/react-gen-component/README.md

         📄 test.js
 ```

-5. In each file, you need to `export default` a function that takes the following arguments:
+5. In each file, you need to `export default` a function that takes the following parameters:

 -   `componentName : string` The name of the component you are generating.
 -   `fileName : string` The name of the component file